- UB Anderson Gallery

 Who We Are

-The mission of the UB Anderson Gallery, the University at Buffalo’s museum and home to its Arts Management Program, is education, research and maintenance of the University’s permanent collection.
+The mission of the UB Anderson Gallery, the University at Buffalo’s museum and home to UB’s Arts Management Masters Program, is education, research and maintenance of the University’s permanent collection.
 It provides an adventuresome and accessible environment, therefore offering a rich cultural resource to the campus, scholars, regional communities and the public.
 The museum fulfills its educational mission by presenting exhibitions and programs in support of the curriculum, and by providing study and research opportunities.
 The Gallery is dedicated to collaboration between the university, cultural institutions and the community in order to enrich our educational programs.

 The son of New York gallerist Martha Jackson (1907-1969), David K. Anderson fell in love with abstract art as a high school student, inspired by a Willem de Kooning painting which hung in the living room where he did his homework each evening.
 While pursuing business studies at the University at Buffalo, Anderson spent summers working in New York City at the Martha Jackson Gallery, where he used his administrative skills and keen appreciation of modern art to help the gallery remain competitive within a burgeoning art market.